saltthefries/lucyparsonslabs.com/securedrop/journalism/index.md

 ------------------------

 Lucy Parsons Labs is collaborating with journalists on Black Rose.
-If you would like them to handle your documents directly, you can encrypt documents to their GPG keys first before uploading to Black Rose.
+If you would like them to handle your documents directly, you should encrypt documents first to their GPG keys first before uploading to Black Rose.

 ### Paul Gottinger
 ![Paul](/images/journalists/Gottinger.jpeg)

 --------------
 [Paul Gottinger](https://twitter.com/PaulGottinger) is a journalist based in Chicago who writes about national security, US foreign policy with a focus on the Middle East, and the War on Terror.
+He received his degree from the University of Wisconsin.
 His GPG key can be found below and his fingerprint is `BF8B 2C5A 3101 7563 B44F 8A68 23BD BDDC 0A0B 5FA9`.

 ~~~~~~~